cs-au-dk/TAJS/README.md

 - `-test-soundness` - test soundness using concrete execution as described in ['Systematic Approaches for Increasing Soundness and Precision of Static Analyzers', SOAP 2017](http://cs.au.dk/~amoeller/papers/tajsexperience/) (see [below](#soundness-testing))

+- `-blended-analysis` - use concrete execution as described in ['Systematic Approaches for Increasing Soundness and Precision of Static Analyzers', SOAP 2017](http://cs.au.dk/~amoeller/papers/tajsexperience/) for increasing precision (see [below](#blended-analysis))

 - `-unsound X` - enable unsound assumption X, e.g. `-ignore-unlikely-property-reads` causes some unlikely properties to be ignored during dynamic property read operations, and `-show-unsoundness-usage` outputs usage of unsound assumptions

 Note that the analysis produces lots of addition information that is not output by default.
 If you want full access to the abstract states and call graphs, as a starting point see the source code for `dk.brics.tajs.Main`.